timh1203/algorithmDS/frontEndMasters.md

 - in the previous example, breadcrumbs did not store results from the function but from the for loop
 - memoization is a type of caching
 - caching in javascript is generally saving to an object or array
-- for javascript engineers, we live in the browser where time complexity is more important
+- for javascript engineers, we live in the browser where time complexity is more important than space complexity

 - **FACTORIAL**
+- we store the `factorial(35)` results since it is an expensive operation
 ```js
 const factorial = (n) => {
     // Calculations: n * (n-1) * (n-2) * ...
 (2) * (1)